Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/Changelog/README.md

 MpnSubscriptionInfo will be supplied and attribute information can be obtained through the new NotificationFormat property.
-See the MPN chapter on the General Concepts document for details on the characteristics of the Notification Format.
+See the MPN chapter on the General Concepts document for details on the characteristics of the Notification Format.<br/>
 <b>COMPATIBILITY NOTE:</b> Existing Remote Metadata Adapters
 leveraging NotifyMpnSubscriptionActivation and inspecting the supplied MpnSubscriptionInfo have to be ported to the new class contract.